A New Approach To Estimate The Collision Probability For Automotive Applications: Introduction

 The basis of our derivations are the time-dependent distributions $p_t( x, y, \dot x, \dot y, \dots), t\in\Delta T$.
 Those distributions characterize a non-stationary vector stochastic process that represents the predicted relative state $\xi^-(t)$ of the colliding vehicle.
 The stochastic process can be the result of a dynamical system whose flow $f$ can depend upon the state $\xi$, a time-dependent control input $u(t)$, process noise $\nu(t)$, and time $t$: \eq{ f\left( \xi, u(t), \nu(t), t \right) } In the remainder of this paper the time dependence of $\xi^-(t)$ and its elements will be suppressed, however the temporal dependence of probability distributions will be indicated by $p \rightarrow p_t$ where appropriate.

-The main contributions of this paper are as follows: \begin{itemize} \item[-] incorporation of the mathematical theory of level crossings of multi-dimensional stochastic processes developed in \cite{belyaev1968number} to the computation of a collision probability for automotive applications and derivation of upper bounds of the collision probability rate as well as the collision probability based on the entry intensity from \cite{belyaev1968number} \item[-] derivation of approximate formulae for the collision probability rate \item[-] numerical study with special emphasis on the accuracy of this approximation as well as on the upper bound and its saturation \item[-] proposal of an adaptive method to efficiently sample the collision probability rate \item[-] application of the computation of collision probability to a probabilistic treatment of extended objects by representative salient points of a vehicle's geometry \item[-] identification of the distribution of the collision probability rate as the distribution of time-to-collision \end{itemize}
+The expressions derived in this article are designed to be executed on embedded, automotive platforms; hence we do not resort to methods that include Monte-Carlo simulations as in \cite{blom2003collision} or \cite{jansson2008framework}.
+Instead we use large-scale Monte-Carlo simulations of potentially colliding trajectories as collision probability ground truth in order to assess the accuracy of our results.
+The Monte-Carlo outcome is represented by a histogram of the number of collisions that occur within a time interval with respect to time.
+Therefore simulating colliding trajectories naturally leads to the concept of a collision probability {\it rate} which is central to this article.

-In the next section Monte-Carlo simulations of two collision scenarios are performed and it is shown that the result is naturally represented by a collision probability rate.
+The main contributions of this paper are as follows: \begin{enumerate} \item the incorporation of the mathematical theory of level crossings of multi-dimensional stochastic processes developed in \cite{belyaev1968number} for the definition and computation of a general collision probability and derivation of upper bounds of the collision probability rate as well as the collision probability based on the entry intensity from \cite{belyaev1968number} (section \ref{sec_derivation_collision_prob}) \item derivation of approximate closed-form formulae for the collision probability rate for automotive applications (section \ref{sec_entry_intensity_approx} and app. \ref{app_computation_integral}) \item a novel numerical study of the collision probability rate with special emphasis on the accuracy of our approximate formulae as well as on the upper bound and its saturation (section \ref{section_numerical_study}) \item proposal of an adaptive method to efficiently sample the collision probability rate (section \ref{subsection_adaptive_method}) \item application of the computation of collision probability to a probabilistic treatment of two extended objects with arbitrary orientation by representative salient points of an object's geometry (sections \ref{sec_entry_intensity_extended_vehicles_theory} and \ref{sec_salient_point_entry_intensities}) \item comparison of the distribution of the collision probability rate to approximations of time-to-collision distributions for one-dimensional motions from existing approaches (section \ref{section_TTC}) \end{enumerate} Note that while some of the contributions are specific to a two-dimensional setup and hence readily applicable to automotive problems others are generally applicable to collisions of higher-dimensional objects with piecewise smooth boundaries.